Mission San Jose High School: Athletics

-The school colors are green and white and the mascot is the warrior.
-Its logo was the Mission Peak (a mountain easily visible from campus) until recently, when a new warrior logo was designed and implemented by student vote.
-The school's previous logo was a feathered arrow, but this was changed in the late 1990s in response to controversies surrounding the use of Native American mascots and symbols by American schools.
+The school's colors are green and white, and its teams are known as the Warriors.
+The school previously used imagery associated with Mission Peak and a feathered arrow logo; these designs were phased out in the late 1990s due to concerns regarding the use of Native American imagery in school mascots.
 Currently, the school designates the "Mission Man" as a mascot.